Multi Role Vehicle – Protected (MRV-P)

 One of the key emerging requirements for SFOR was ordnance disposal and, in particular, route proving/clearance.
 Mines were used liberally by all belligerents.
 After a successful trial of the Alvis 8 in 1994, the MoD requested a shorter wheelbase (2.4m) version and this was to become the Alvis 4.
 Because of time pressures, Alvis also loaned the MoD a number of Alvis 8’s, the longer wheelbase version with the old-fashioned running gear, so there were both versions in theatre.
 In 1996 three Alvis 4s were procured for operations in Macedonia for £1 million.

-The images below show an Alvis 8 (left) and the Alvis 4 (right).
+The images below show an Alvis 8 (left) and an Alvis 4 (right).

 Six vehicles were deployed to the Balkans in 1996 for use by the Royal Engineers, costing £1.2 million in total.
 The Alvis 4s were a great success but the harsh climate and terrain of the Balkans, combined with the extra weight imposed by additional armour and old-fashioned mechanicals exposed a number of reliability and safety limitations, so they were eventually disposed of and a replacement sought.
 This was not for patrolling, but specific use in high threat areas by the Royal Engineers, but the requirements would eventually converge.